 - Increasing privacy

 Enable Bridge mode

-- Open the app and click on the Settings icon.
+- Open the Mullvad app and click on the gear icon.

 This turns Bridge mode off.

 When you set Bridge mode to On, the Select location view will show an Entry and Exit button.